roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

 ### Dealing with inappropriate reviews

-All reviewers must abide by the [ICAPS code of conduct](/code_of_conduct), and the reviews cannot be the vehicle for anyone to display unlawful (as per the code of conduct) behaviors.
-If the review contains offensive remarks and the like take immediate action, getting in touch with your Senior Area Chair and write to the authors requesting them to rectify and change their behavior.
+All reviewers must abide by the [ICAPS code of conduct](/code_of_conduct), and the reviews cannot be the vehicle for anyone to display unlawful (as per the code of conduct) behaviours.
+If the review contains offensive remarks and the like take immediate action, getting in touch with your Senior Area Chair and write to the authors requesting them to rectify and change their behaviour.

 Sometimes reviews may come with attempts at using humour to get the authors to reflect on a topic, or stern language to provide them with clear directions.
 Reach out to the reviewer if these comments sound